stephw-tib/pid4nfdi-training/docs/source/epic.rst

 For more detailed guidance
 ---------------

-* Explore the ePIC Consortium website (https://www.pidconsortium.net/) for additional information and a list of participating providers..
+* Explore the ePIC Consortium website (https://www.pidconsortium.net/) for additional information and a list of participating providers.

 * Start with the `FAQ section <https://www.pidconsortium.net/?page_id=1060>`_.